filecoin-project/filecoin-docs/docs/introduction/ipfs-and-filecoin.md

 As mentioned: in IPFS, data is hosted by nodes pinning the desired data.
 To persist data when a user’s node is offline - users must either rely on other peers to voluntarily/altruistically pin their data, or  use a centralized pinning service (often running long lived host nodes on a  cloud-service provider) to store the data.

-Relying on peers to altruistically cache data might work well where one -- or multiple -- organizations share popular files on an internal network (intranet).
-Or where strong social contracts can be used to ensure the content remains hosted and maintained long-term.
+Relying on peers to altruistically cache data might work well where one -- or multiple -- organizations share popular files on an internal network (intranet), or where strong social contracts can be used to ensure the content remains hosted and maintained long-term.
 Most users in the IPFS Network use a pinning service.

 ### Using Filecoin